Encryption for researchers

 cat pass.txt | gpg --passphrase-fd 0 --symmetric input.file

 When using asymmetric (public key) encryption, you have to generate two keys: public and private (they are made at the same time).
 The private key must be kept private, and has a passphrase on it too.
 This provides an added level of security on top of the file permissions.

 There are plenty of guides on this available.
 Some examples:

 You can encrypt a single files to multiple keys.
 This means that the owner of any of the private keys can decrypt the file.
 This can be useful for backups and disaster recovery.

-- The strength of your encryption also depends on the strength of your password (there is the reason it is often called a “passphrase” - a phrase is more secure than a standard password).
-Choose it carefuly.
+The strength of your encryption also depends on the strength of your password (there is the reason it is often called a “passphrase” - a phrase is more secure than a standard password).
+Choose it carefully.